jappareti/netlify-airtable-api-proxy/README.md

 <a href="https://app.netlify.com/start/deploy?repository=https://github.com/jappareti/netlify-airtable-api-proxy"><img src="https://www.netlify.com/img/deploy/button.svg"></a>

-You'll be asked for your Airtable API Key and the Airtable Base ID.
+You'll be prompted for your Airtable API Key and the Airtable Base ID.

-**Where is your API key?**

 Your **Airtable API Key** can be found at <https://airtable.com/account> (scroll down to **<> API**)